 P.O.
 Box 40113

-The PCC LGBTQI Listening Committee (“Rainbow Communion”) is currently developing a process to invite people to share their stories with us, to gather those stories (in a variety of media) and to create a safe affirming environment while doing so.
+The PCC LGBTQI Listening Committee (“Rainbow Communion”) invites people to share their stories with us, to gather those stories (in a variety of media) and to create a safe respectful environment while doing so.

-Rainbow Communion welcomes communication that supports the creation of a safe and respectful environment in which confidentiality is assured.
-We also encourage people to tell their stories of harm done within and by the church, and to share stories of God’s grace experienced by them and Christian ministry performed by them, even in the midst of the challenges they have faced.
-This is not a forum or means for discernment around the question of full inclusion of LGBTQI persons, but rather a process where those who wish to share their experiences or ask questions of the committee may reach out to do so.
+The points of contact (email, phone and mail) are not provided as forums or means for discernment around the question of full inclusion of LGBTQI persons, but rather a process where those who wish to share their experiences or ask questions of the committee may reach out to do so.

-All email that relates to the content outlined above will receive a reply within a reasonable amount of time.
-However, any communication that includes personal attacks or defamatory comments will not be answered, but may instead be reported to the Presbyterian Church in Canada and/or appropriate legal authorities where warranted.
+All messages that relate to the content outlined will receive a reply within a reasonable amount of time.
+However, any communication that includes personal attacks or defamatory comments will not be answered, but may instead be reported to the Presbyterian Church in Canada &/or appropriate legal authorities where warranted.
 Respectful dialogue is expected and welcomed.

 At the General Assembly in 2017, a special committee was created with the following terms of reference:

-- The Special Committee shall create a safe and respectful environment in which confidentiality is assured, in order to encourage LGBTQI people:
+- The Special Committee shall create a safe and respectful environment in which confidentiality is assured, in order to encourage LGBTQI people and others:

 - to tell their stories of harm done to them within and by the church; and